Renzo Novatore: Influence

 The notorious Italo-Argentinian anarchist Severino Di Giovanni dedicated a poem to Novatore shortly after knowing about his death.
 Later he will establish the "Anarcho-individualist Group Renzo Novatore" which enters the “Italian Anti-fascist Alliance” in Argentina.

-Renzo Novatore has received attention recently in post-left anarchy and insurrectionary anarchism as can be seen in the writings of Wolfi Landstreicher.
+Renzo Novatore has received attention recently in anarcho-Nihilism and insurrectionary anarchism as can be seen in the writings of Wolfi Landstreicher.
 In his introduction to "Towards the Creative Nothing" by Renzo Novatore, Landstreicher writes "It is difficult to find anarchist works in English that are at the same time "individualist" and explicitly revolutionary, that emphasize the centrality of the aim of individual self-determination to a revolution that will "communalize material wealth" as it will "individualize spiritual wealth".
 For this and other reasons, I chose to translate Toward the Creative Nothing by Renzo Novatore and publish several of his shorter pieces."
 In an article called "Whither now?
 Some thoughts on creating anarchy" Wolfi Landstreicher writing as Feral Faun says "Then we can cease to be merely on the margins of society and will each, as unique wild beings, become the center of an insurrectionary project that may destroy civilization and create a world in which we freely live, relate and create as our unique desires move us.
 We will become – to quote Renzo Novatore again – "a shadow eclipsing any form of society which can exist under the sun."